Academic Policies and Procedures:Physician Assistant Program 2024-2025 Edition

 Policies and procedures for progression in and completion of the program

 Requirements for progression and completion of the program depend on the student demonstrating the learning outcomes and competencies, including professionalism, for each course, and for the program overall during the summative evaluation.
-Failure to maintain a 3.0 GPA per term as well as overall, will result in being placed on Academic Probation.

 Policies and procedures for remediation and deceleration